hauleth/hauleth/content/post/stop-spreading-crap-at-my-home.md

-For these who want to stop that madness and fix at least some software out there that is broken, you can check out [my script][xdg-please] that tries to fix (at least partially) non-conforming software.
+For these who want to stop that madness and fix at least some software out there that is broken, you can check out [my script][xdg-please] that tries to fix (at least partially) nonconforming software.

 ---